2010 Caribbean Twenty20: Format

 The tournament consisted of 16 matches, and was divided into a group stage and a knockout stage.
 If a match ended in a tie, a Super Over would have been played to determine the winner.
 The group stage had the teams divided into two equal groups, with each playing a round-robin tournament.
 The top two teams of each group advanced to the knockout stage.
 The knockout stage consisted of two semi-finals, a third-place playoff and the grand final.
 The semi-finals had the top team of one group facing the second from the other.
 The winners of the semi-finals played in the grand final to determine the winner of the competition, while the losers of the semi-finals played the third-place playoff.

 Points in the group stage were awarded as follows:

 Prize money

 The total prize money for the competition was US$53,000.
 The most man of the match in each of the 16 matches received $500 and a plaque.
-The prize money was be distributed as follows:
+The prize money was distributed as follows: